-Last week, Texas Right to Life released the 2017 Pro-Life Scorecard for the 85th Legislature, reflecting the votes of all members on Pro-Life and anti-Life measures from both the regular and special sessions.
+Last week, Texas Right to Life released the 2017 Pro-Life Scorecard for the 85th Sessions of the Texas Legislature, reflecting the votes of all members on Pro-Life and anti-Life measures from both the regular and special sessions.
 One of the key votes to protect Life was an amendment offered by Representative Matt Schaefer (R-Tyler) that would have closed a loophole in Texas Pro-Life laws—the loophole that does not protect unborn children with disabilities from abortion.

 The final vote on Cook’s motion was 72-65, in favor of Cook and against protecting unborn children with disabilities.
-Nineteen Republicans joined with the Democrat Caucus to ignore Representative Schaefer’s Life-saving amendment.
+Nineteen Republicans joined with the Democrat Caucus to ignore Representative Schaefer’s life-saving amendment.

 Republicans who voted against the critical Pro-Life amendment:

 |Lance Gooden||Kyle Kacal||Ken King|